MIDIMUSIC Computer Processed Music

 A Format 0 file has a header chunk followed by one track chunk.
 It is the most interchangeable representation of data.
 It is very useful for a simple single-track player in a program which needs to make synthesisers make sounds, but which is primarily concerned with something else such as mixers or sound effect boxes.
 It is very desirable to be able to produce such a format, even if your program is track-based, in order to work with these simple programs.

-A Format 1 or 2 file has a header chunk followed by one or more track chunks. programs which support several simultaneous tracks should be able to save and read data in format 1, a vertically one dimensional form, that is, as a collection of tracks.
+A Format 1 or 2 file has a header chunk followed by one or more track chunks.
+Programs which support several simultaneous tracks should be able to save and read data in format 1, a vertically one dimensional form, that is, as a collection of tracks.
 Programs which support several independent patterns should be able to save and read data in format 2, a horizontally one dimensional form.
 Providing these minimum capabilities will ensure maximum interchangeability.

 In a MIDI system with a computer and a SMPTE synchroniser which uses Song Pointer and Timing Clock, tempo maps (which describe the tempo throughout the track, and may also include time signature information, so that the bar number may be derived) are generally created on the computer.
 To use them with the synchroniser, it is necessary to transfer them from the computer.
 To make it easy for the synchroniser to extract this data from a MIDI File, tempo information should always be stored in the first MTrk chunk.
 For a format 0 file, the tempo will be scattered through the track and the tempo map reader should ignore the intervening events; for a format 1 file, the tempo map must be stored as the first track.
 It is polite to a tempo map reader to offer your user the ability to make a format 0 file with just the tempo, unless you can use format 1.